logo

 Scott Schneeberger

 Thanks, guys.
-I'll keep my follow-up thematically consistent and go over to last mile.
+I'll keep my follow-up thematically consistent and go over to Last Mile.
 The stops up 11% year over year in the third quarter sounds very strong.
 It sounds like a pull forward in that you're anticipating that to go down a good bit in the fourth quarter.
 Just curious how that looks with your historical seasonality there.
-Then also maybe some commentary in last mile.
+And then also maybe some commentary in last mile.
 You'd had some pricing initiatives over the past year.
-Just want maybe an update on pricing front there.
+Just want maybe an update on the pricing front there.
 Thanks.

 speaker